google/dnae/README.md

-# DNA - DDM Network Analysis
+# DNAE - DoubleClick Network Analysis Enabler

 A data integration framework built on top of DoubleClick APIs and Google Cloud Platform.

 ## OVERVIEW

-DNA implements an ETL-like framework that can extract data from the DoubleClick Digital Marketing platforms (DBM, DCM, DS), transform it as necessary and load transformed data onto Google Cloud Storage and Big Query.
+DNAE implements an ETL-like framework that can extract data from the DoubleClick Digital Marketing platforms (DBM, DCM, DS), transform it as necessary and load transformed data onto Google Cloud Storage and Big Query.
 Taking advantage of the built-in BigQuery connector, Google DataStudio can be